 A Brief History

 On July 3, 1863, the Army of the Potomac fought a defensive battle against the Army of Northern Virginia at the Pennsylvania town of Gettysburg.
 On the last day of battle, Confederate Major General George Pickett was one of three Confederate generals to lead the final assault on Union lines, lending his name to the battle, a battle that has become synonymous with futility.
 Here we list 5 of the most valiant, and yet most futile fatal attacks in military history, with no significance to the order listed.
-What other charges into oblivion would you include on this list.

 1. Pickett’s Charge, 1863.